You are here

 Reduce severe shortage of teachers for deaf and hard of hearing students in Hawaiʻi & the Pacific.
 Prepare teachers to work with deaf and hard of hearing students using evidence based practices.

-Pohnpei Community Learning Centers Consortium was a three-year project in collaboration among schools in the Pohnpei State of the Federated States of Micronesia.
-The project focused on students in early adolescence while involving all other segments of the community.
+Pohnpei Community Learning Centers Consortium is a three-year project in collaboration among schools in the Pohnpei State of the Federated States of Micronesia.
+The project focuses on students in early adolescence while involving all other segments of the community.
+The project is developing safe and healthy activities outside school hours to improve literacy and other academic skills for recreation and cultural growth.

 Pono Choices: A Culturally Responsive Teen Pregnancy and STI Prevention Program is a scripted 10 module, 9.5 hour curriculum that provides middle school youth with the knowledge and skills necessary to reduce their risk of unintended pregnancy and STIs by providing medically accurate information within a Native Hawaiian place-based framework.